Do biological molecular machines act as Maxwell's demons?: Theory: Formulation of the problem

+It is now well established that most if not all enzymatic proteins display slow stochastic dynamics of transitions between a variety of conformational substates composing their native state \cite{Kurz98,Henz07,Uver10,Chou11,Chod14,Shuk15}.
+Two types of experiments imply this statement.
+The first includes observations of the non-exponential initial stages of a reaction after the special preparation of an initial microscopic state in a statistical ensemble of biomolecules by, e.g., the laser pulse \cite{Aust75,Frau10}.
+The second type of experiments is imaging and the manipulation of single biomolecules in various processes \cite{Ishi01,Yana08}.
+The even more convincing proof of the conformational transition dynamics of native proteins has been provided by molecular dynamics simulations \cite{Kita98,Karp02}.
+Here, as a symbol of progress made recently, the study of conformational transitions in intrinsically disordered native kinases could be quoted, which a few years ago resulted in a network of 25 substates \cite{Yang09} and now offers a network of several hundred items \cite{Hu16}.

-On the mesoscopic level, the dynamics of a particular biological chemochemical machine is the Markov process described by a system of master equations, determining a network of conformational transitions that satisfy the detailed balance condition \cite{Kurz98,Fiko99,Tsfi07,Kofi08,Astu99,Bust01,Lipo00,Lipo09,Kurz03,Kurz14,Heke07,Chod14,Shuk15}, and a system of pairs of distinguished states (the `gates') between which the input and output chemical reactions force transitions, that break the detailed balance \cite{Kurz03,Kurz14}, fig.~\ref{fig5}(a).
-Recently, we proved analytically \cite{Kurz14} that, for a single output gate, when the enzyme has no opportunity for any choice, the ratio $J_2/J_1$ cannot exceed one.
-This case also includes the various ratchet models \cite{Howa10}, which assume the output and input gates to coincide.
-The output flux $J_2$ can only exceed the input flux $J_1$ in the case of many output gates, what seems to be the rule rather than exception \cite{Kurz98,Zwan90,Luxu98,Oije03,Kurz08,Xie13}.
+It follows that on the mesoscopic level, the dynamics of a specific biological chemo-chemical machine is the Markov process described by a system of master equations, determining a network of conformational transitions that satisfy the detailed balance condition (we mentioned more representative examples in the Introduction \cite{Kurz98,Fish99,Kolo07,Astu99,Bust01,Lipo00,Lipo09,Kurz03,Kurz14}), and a system of pairs of distinguished nodes (the 'gates') between which the input and output chemical reactions force transitions, that break the detailed balance \cite{Kurz03,Kurz14} (Fig.~\ref{fig03}(a)).
+Recently, we proved analytically \cite{Kurz14} that, for a single output gate, when the enzyme has no opportunity for any choice, the ratio $\epsilon = J_2/J_1$ cannot exceed one.
+This case also includes the various ratchet models \cite{Howa01,Howa10}, which assume the output and input gates to coincide.
+The output flux $J_2$ can only exceed the input flux $J_1$ in the case of many output gates, that seems to be the rule rather than the exception (the output 'fluctuating reaction rate') \cite{Kurz98,Zwan90,Lu98,Engl06,Kurz08,Xie13}.